daniaru6340/web-based-video-player/README.md

 A web-based video player application with subtitle support.

-## Developer
-Developed by daniaru6340

 ## Description
-This is a web-based video player which supports adding various subtitle files.
+This is a web-based video player which supports various subtitle formats.
 This app will ask you to provide URL of the video file and the subtitle file.

 ## Installation

+i will assume you have nodejs installed

 Cloning the github repo and cd into cloned repo
 ```bash